TenSketch/tbchealthcare-website/content/products/tbc-products/dislysis-kit.md

 ### Who Needs This Product?

-Dialysis care centers, hospitals running in-house renal units, and distributors looking for customizable packs.
+Stand alone Dialysis centers, and distributors looking for customizable packs.

 ### Benefits

 - ✅ Fully Customizable to suit your clinical protocol